Walter Peeler: Later life and legacy

 Peeler resumed his duties as custodian of the Shrine of Remembrance on his discharge, guiding visitors around the memorial.
 In the 1961 Queen's Birthday Honours, his "long and dedicated service" at the Shrine was recognised with the award of the British Empire Medal.
 He retired three years later at the age of 76, stating: "It's time I had a rest."
 In 1966, Peeler was interviewed for a newspaper article; when queried on his Victoria Cross exploit, he recalled:

-On 23 May 1968, Peeler died at his home in South Caulfield, Victoria.
-Survived by his second wife, Kathleen, his first wife Emma pre deceased him in 1964, and his four remaining children, one by his first wife and three by his second, he was buried in Brighton Cemetery.
+Peeler died at his home in South Caulfield, Victoria, on 23 May 1968.
+Survived by his second wife, Kathleen, and his four remaining children, he was buried in Brighton Cemetery.
 Kathleen died the following year.
 Peeler is commemorated in the Victorian Garden of Remembrance, and a soldiers' club in Casula, New South Wales, bears his name.
 His Victoria Cross and other medals are on display in the Hall of Valour at the Australian War Memorial in Canberra.